 ...
-[H]e called me in, General Ryan, and he said, I want you to go in and reestablish honor. . . [in] the honor code, reestablish military discipline. . . .
+[H]e called me in, General Ryan, and he said, I want you to go in and reestablish honor... [in] the honor code, reestablish military discipline....
 [T]here was not even an established uniform of the day.
 Everybody just wore whatever they wanted to wear.
-And he said, I want you to reestablish the military focus at the Academy. . . . [a]nd . . . 'this is not going to be popular.
-You are going to get resentment from the staff, you're going to get resentment from the cadets, you are going to get resentment from the media and be criticized.
-But this is what I want you to do, and stay the course. . . . ""116 (Emphasis added)
+And he said, I want you to reestablish the military focus at the Academy.... [a]nd... 'this is not going to be popular.
+You are going to get resentment from the staff, you're going to get resentment from the media and be criticized.
+But this is what I want you to do, and stay the course...'
+"116" (Emphasis added)

 In August 2001, the two-page notification form (Appendix G, pp. 1-2) that BrigGen Welsh required was changed to a one-page form (Appendix G, p.
-3) when the second assumed duties as the new the second secon
+3) when assumed duties as the new thought the two-page form violated USAFAI 51-201, because it disclosed too much information. advised that she changed the form after BrigGen Welsh left, with the approval. also advised that, during tenure (July 2001-July 2002), received 27 confidential sexual assault reports, completed and distributed a notification form on each, and received the forms back in about a